 How to Tell if you are Watering Monstera too Often or not Often Enough

-Over watered monstera can develop root rot and die so scale back the watering immediately if your notice the leaves turning yellow.
+Overwatered monstera can develop root rot and die so scale back the watering immediately if you notice the leaves turning yellow.

-Check the soil to ensure it is not stayrated and ensure that excess water can drain freely from the base of the pot.
+Check the soil to ensure it is not saturated and ensure that excess water can drain freely from the base of the pot.

 Under watered monstera turns brown at the leaf margins and droops, which is also an indication of low humidity.

 Air currents sap moisture from the leaves of your monstera and are contrary to the humid conditions of the monstera’s native rainforest.

 If the leaf margins are turning brown mist your monstera as often as 3 times per week.

 Note that it is not always necessary to increase the watering as low humidity is a common problem in a lot of homes, so it is often the cause of stress.